Why your charity needs to have an Instagram Business account

 Instagram is one of the most engaging social media platforms nowadays and more charities are using it to build a community or fundraise for their cause.

-You can post on your feed, create Instagram Stories (here are some ideas on how charities are using Instagram Stories), go live or share IGTV videos.
+You can post on your feed, create Instagram Stories, go live or share IGTV videos.

 Looking at the engagement rates in the nonprofit sector for Instagram, the average engagement rate seems to be at 1.41%.
 Meanwhile, the engagement rate for Facebook is at 0.13% and for Twitter at 0.055%.